piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 ### How to register a new tag?

 The registration can be done from the symfony services which is very comfortable.
 The only thing you have to do is to define a service with the tag `jungi.tag_provider`.
-As a service class you can use the parameter `jungi.theme.tag.registry.provider.class` which by default points to the `Jungi\Bundle\ThemeBundle\Tag\Registry\TagProvider`.
+As a service class you can use the parameter `jungi_theme.tag.registry.provider.class` which by default points to the `Jungi\Bundle\ThemeBundle\Tag\Registry\TagProvider`.
 A tag provider only provides tags to a tag registry and nothing more.